mfellner/valtio-factory/README.md

 #### Access the parent store

 When composing factories and their resultant state, the parent store can be accessed with the `$getParent()` method inside actions.

+Note that it's currently not possible to anticpate the type of the parent store and wether it will be defined.
+Hence it's necessary to supply a type parameter to the $getParent function and to use optional chaining.

 ```ts
 import { createFactory, Store } from '@mfellner/valtio-factory';